CountyEthics

 Recommendations 3

-• Wait for at least two consecutive dry days with humidity below 75% before visiting — the gorge needs extended drying time.
+• Wait for at least 3–4 consecutive dry days with humidity below 75% before visiting — the gorge needs a sustained drying window after this prolonged wet period.

 Do Not Climb 88%